pnnl/pca-analysis/README.md

 1.4.
 Install packages (If not already installed).

 |        1.4.1 Enter `pip install packagename` into Terminal.
 If on PNNL network, you NEED to use the proxy option when installing packages via pip or you will get error messages.
-The command `pip install --proxy=http://proxy01.pnl.gov:3128 <package name>` should do the trick.
+The command `pip install --proxy=http://proxy01.pnl.gov:3128 packagename` should do the trick.

 |        1.4.2 If you cannot install with `pip install` command, install package manually.